-- You will need a small portable AC if you will use HPS lamps to cool the air inside your tent.
+- You will need a small portable AC if you use HPS lamps to cool the air inside your tent.

-- An air heater is very useful during winter months when the fresh air comes too cold.
+- An air heater is very useful during the winter months when the fresh air comes too cold.
 But no matter the season, it will help you regulate both the temperature and humidity levels in your grow tent.
-Especially at night, when the light is off, it is important to keep the temperature inside the grow tent from falling more than 41F (5 degrees of Celsius) from the temperature you have during the day.
+Especially at night, when the light is off, it is important to keep the temperature inside the grow tent from falling more than 41F (5 degrees Celsius) from the temperature you have during the day.

 To get ready for cannabis growing will cost you around $3000 if you buy all the high-quality cannabis growing supplies that we talked about here.
-Of course, many people manage to fit in $400 – $700 budget, but as you have a deal with electric equipment, better spend more at the beginning and enjoy the process of growing without troubles and get maximum yield.
+Of course, many people manage to fit in a $400 – $700 budget, but as you have a deal with electric equipment, you better spend more at the beginning and enjoy the process of growing without troubles and get maximum yield.
 For a comprehensive manual on how to grow high-quality marijuana, keep it here.
 Check out our next guide about the cannabis seeds germination stage.

 Frequently Asked Questions (FAQs)